 How much do the Kaplan and Princeton Review GMAT prep courses cost?

-The GMAT prep options from Kaplan range in price from around $600 for their self-paced course to about $1,400 for their most intensive program.
-Princeton Review’s GMAT prep courses start at about $800 for their self-paced plan and increase up to around $1,900 for their highest GMAT 700+ program.
+The GMAT prep options from Kaplan range in price from around $1,000 for their self-paced course up to about $2,600 for their most intensive program.
+Princeton Review’s GMAT prep courses start at about $800 for their self-paced plan and increase up to around $2,000 for their highest GMAT 700+ program.

 What is the biggest difference between the Kaplan and Princeton Review courses?

-Generally speaking, the GMAT prep plans are quite similar.
+Generally speaking, the GMAT prep plans from both companies are quite similar.
 Their differences all come down to the delivery of instruction.
-Kaplan’s excels with their high-quality video lessons, while Princeton Review’s strength lies in their live class instruction.
+Kaplan excels with their high-quality video lessons, while Princeton Review excels with practice work.

 Do the Kaplan and Princeton Review GMAT courses come with prep books?

-Yes, both prep courses include prep books that we found to be high-quality and helpful.
+Yes, both prep courses include prep books that we found to be high-quality, detailed and helpful.